pragmatic-modules/magento2-module-jslayout-parser/README.md

 Lightweight Magento 2 module that was created to make work with `$jsLayout` less spaghetti, and more object-oriented.

+## Alternative Version

+After Michal's reasonable advice I moved whole code out of this module into standalone PHP library that can be found at [pragmatic-modules/jslayout-parser](https://github.com/pragmatic-modules/jslayout-parser)

+This lets you avoid unnecessary entry in the `app/etc/config.php`

+Nothing else changes compared to this module, so the choice is yours.

 ## Installation

 ```